cespare/reflex/README.md

 * Allow for shell globbing (+recursive?) as well as regex matching.
 * Allow for choosing between executing commands concurrently (faster) or sequentially (no interleaved output)
 * Color each commands output command differently (good if we allow interleaved output).
+* Add a -v (verbose) mode to print out what it's doing.